MegaPerkyCello/MegaPerkyCello.github.io/_projects/Arcturus/index.md

 ---
 layout: post
 title: STM32 PCB for Arcturus Robot
-description: Made a plasma jet that branches out into 16 jets, creating a larger volume of plasma for material surface-treatment.
+description: Designed a PCB based on the STM32 that interfaces with the Arcturus Robot system.
 skills:
   - Altium Designer
   - Saturn PCB Toolkit